ggcarrots/django-carrots/source/python_quickstart.rst

     Your BMI is: 21.387755102040817

-In order to understand better how names work, let’s go back for a while to the interactive mode and give a few names to some values:
+In order to better understand how names work, let’s go back to the interactive mode for a while and give names to some values:

     >>> x = 42
     >>> PI = 3.1415